Don Cossacks: Traditions and culture

 The Cossacks had a democratic society where the most important decisions were made during a Common Assembly (Казачий Круг).
 The assembly elected temporary authorities — atamans.

 Don Cossacks were skilled horsemen and experienced warriors, due to their long conflict with the Crimean Khanate and the Ottoman Empire.
 They sold their military services to different powers in Eastern Europe.
 Together with the Polish King, they raided Moscow during the Time of Troubles (Смутное Время) and, under Russian authority, carried out raids and expeditions against Ottoman Turkey and Qajar Persia.

 Isolated between Russian and Muslim territory, the Don Cossacks developed a distinct culture and language which fused Ukrainian, Russian, Kalmyk, and Tatar elements.

 The Don Cossacks have a tradition of choral singing and many of their songs, such as Chyorny Voron (Black Raven) and Lyubo, Bratsi, Lyubo (It's good, brothers, good) became popular throughout the rest of Russia.
 Many of the songs are about death in war.

 Up to the 18th century marriages and divorces were held in the Common Assembly (Казачий Круг).
 If a Cossack wanted to marry a woman he was expected to bring her to the Common Assembly for presentation.
 If the Common Assembly gave approval, the marriage followed.
 The same procedure took place if there was a divorce.
 Peter I banned these practices in the Common Assembly, requiring Cossacks to marry only in church.

 A Cossack marriage is a complex ritual, accompanied by songs, dances and performances.
 A bridegroom arrives on horseback and takes his bride to the church, followed by a marriage train.
 After the wedding all present would adjourn to the bridegroom's house.
 There, the parents would bless the couple, break a loaf of bread above their heads, and sprinkle them with wheat, nuts, sweets and hops.
 The bride's hair would then be unbraided according to traditional rites.

-When a son was born to a Cossack family, his relatives presented him with an arrow, a bow, a cartridge, a bullet and a gun.
+When a son was born to a Cossack family, his parents presented him with an arrow, a bow, a cartridge, a bullet and a gun.
 All of these items were hung on the wall, over the boy's bed.
 At the age of three, the boy began to ride a horse.
 At the age of 7 to 8 he was allowed to ride in the street, to go fishing and hunt with adults.

 Horse racing was a popular pastime with Don Cossacks.
 Riders competed to hit a target, firing weapons from horseback.
 The most dexterous were able to do this standing on the horses back.
 It was traditional practice for Cossack families to provide a young Cossack with two horses, a uniform and weapons.

 Cossack leave-taking was always festive.
 All departing Cossacks would gather in the church, then hang a small bag around their necks containing a pinch of their native soil before setting off singing.
 Having left their stanitsa, they drank a cup of vodka and said good-bye to their native land.